rm3l/BuildGuide/README.md

 git config --global user.email "you@example.com"
 ```

-### Now It's time to choose a ROM!
+### Now It's time to choose a ROM and Grab it's Platform Manifest!
+###### Note: I will be using Havoc-OS as an example

-To do this we must go to the Github of our ROM Source and locate the platform manifest.
+To do this we must go to the Github of our ROM Source and locate the platform manifest or android manifest.
 You should find a command simillar to this:
 ```
 repo init -u https://github.com/Havoc-OS/android_manifest.git -b oreo
 ```